openSUSE/news-o-o/_posts/2008-08-07-report-from-the-yast-workshop.markdown

 - yast
 ---

-The YaST teams met in NÃ¼rnberg recently in the SUSE offices to work on [several projects](http://en.opensuse.org/YaST/Events/Workshop_Nuremberg_2008).
+The YaST teams met in Nürnberg recently in the SUSE offices to work on [several projects](http://en.opensuse.org/YaST/Events/Workshop_Nuremberg_2008).